samoyed-health-foundation/website/site/content/research/current-studies/akcchf-grant-01670-a.md

 Malamutes and 130 Samoyeds and found that one of the variants showed strong statistical association with HC in two of the breeds.
-However, this variant is very common in both dogs with HC and in older dogs with clear eyes, and doesn\'t completely account for HC in our samples.
+However, this variant is very common in both dogs with HC and in older dogs with clear eyes, and doesn't completely account for HC in our samples.
 It may be that this is a susceptibility variant and there is an environmental component to HC that affects how the genetic susceptibility is expressed, however, before we explore this possibility